Frequently Asked Questions

 What is the structure of the program?

 Many courses are taught in the daytime, however, are dependent on the availability of faculty.
 Some courses have distance-learning lecture components.
 All labs are hands-on on campus.
 There are no program classes during the summer between years one and two.
-The clinical field experience does meet Monday through Fridays, the final fall semester of the program, for 8 hours per day.
+The clinical field experience does meet Monday through Fridays, for eight hours per day.

 Where is the program held?